NuongLe123/ML_Churn-Analysis-of-E-Commerce-/README.md

 # ML_Churn-Analysis-of-E-Commerce
-Utilizing supervised learning models to predict customer churn, and discovering customer's behaviour in order to identify the key indicators of customer's churn status
+Utilizing machine learning models, specifically supervised learning supervised learning in order to predict customer churn, and discovering customer's behaviour in order to identify the key indicators of customer's churn status

 ## I. Introduction
 ### 1. Context